Trusted by enterprise security teams

 Enterprise Dark Web Monitoring FAQ

-Look for real-time alerting, source coverage (including stealer logs and ransomware leak sites), plaintext password cracking, and API integration with your existing security tools.
+Look for webhook-based alert delivery, source coverage (including stealer logs, session tokens, search across leaked files from ransomware attacks, and hacker forum access), plaintext password cracking, and API integration with your existing security tools.
 The best solutions provide context about where credentials were found and which systems they access, not just that a leak occurred.

 We monitor criminal marketplaces where credentials are bought and sold, ransomware leak sites where stolen data gets published, Telegram channels where infostealer logs are shared, paste sites, and private forums.
 You can learn more about dark web monitoring sources and how they differ.